lukkas-lukkas/health-monitor/README.md

 ``` shell
 make run-simulator quantity=10 delay=2
 ```
-The parameters quantity and delay are optionals, with 100 and 1 as default respectively.
+The parameters quantity and delay are optional, with 100 and 1 as default, respectively.

-Now you can check the values on the database table ``health_data`` and the logs of the worker.
+Now you can check the values on the database table ``health_data`` and the worker's logs.